I am a subtitle, you can write anything here

 In Microsoft Word, there are two ways to format your text:

 - Direct formatting, where you use the toolbar buttons and other features to change the appearance of text

 - Style formatting, where you create a set of appearance rules, and then apply these to the text.

 Casual Word users tend to use direct formatting, and it can cause a lot of problems in larger documents.
 What sort of problems?
 Take these for starters:

 - Inconsistencies as people tend to apply slightly different settings as and where needed.

 - Slow performance.
 There’s more formatting information needed in the document, so it becomes slower to work with.

 - No auto-generated table of contents.
 Word can create a table of contents automatically, but to do that, it needs styles.
 No styles, no toc.

-In the image below, all of the formatting is created with styles.
-So there is a style for numbered list items, a style for paragraphs, a style for the notes, etc.
+In the images below, all of the formatting is created with styles.